What is Mobile Location Data? Examples, Datasets and Providers

 Both raster and vector data correspond to coordinates.
 Mobile location data is expressed in the form of latitude and longitude coordinates (lat/long).
 These coordinates can be mapped to the location of the mobile device at that precise time, just like how GPS data gathers data from GPS-enabled devices.
 The difference between location data generated from the global positioning system and data collected from connected devices is that mobiles produce more high quality geolocation signals.
 But what exactly do we mean by data quality?

-How can I ensure that Mobile Location Data is good quality?
+How Can I Ensure that Mobile Location Data is Good Quality?

 The factors affecting mobile location data are accuracy, precision and relevance of the information collected.